SwedbankPay/developer.swedbankpay.com/checkout/v2/checkin.md

 If the consumer opts out of storing their details, they will be sent directly to the page for address details to enter their shipping address.
 This info is not stored for future purchases.
-Please note that this is **not** the same as shopping as a guest.
+Please not that this is **not** the same as shopping as a guest.

 With a `consumerProfileRef` safely tucked into our pocket, the Checkin is complete and we can move on to [Payment Menu][payment-menu].
+Be aware that the consumerProfileRef expires after 24 hours.

 A complete overview of how the process of identifying the payer through Checkin is illustrated in the sequence diagram below.